Rock Fest

 Rock Fest is a permanent music festival held annually in July on the Chippewa Valley Music Festival grounds in Cadott, WI.

-Rock Fest is the last independently run rock festival in the U.S. - where passion outplays corporations.

 The venue includes more than 7,500 campsites for campers.
 The amphitheater concert grounds host four days of rock concerts by national music acts each year.
 On site there are convenience stores, merch stores, concessions, and side stages that feature regional acts between main stage performances.